Early Childhood Education - AAS

 Credit: 3 |

 This is a survey course that provides an overview of special education regulations, policies and programs in educational settings.
 Birth through 12th grade pre-service teachers learn the history of special education law, including IDEA and as it applies to the course with ESSA, characteristics of the categories of disabilities per federal and state regulations, characteristics of talented and gifted programs, and basic components of an IEP.
 This course is a required component for students seeking Birth through 12th grade teacher state licensure.
-Ten hours of observation will be required.
+Twenty hours of observation will be required.

 ECE-221 - Infant/Toddler Care and Education